espocrm/documentation/docs/user-guide/emails.md

 All emails related to a specific record are shown in the History panel of that record.
 If some email is related, for example, to an opportunity but the opportunity is related to an account, it will be shown both in the opportunity and the account.

 When **removing** an email it gets removed from the system entirely, so that it will disappear from their *Inbox*.
 To prevent this, use *Move to Trash*.
-Administrator may not grant *delete* access for users to prevent losing emails.
+An administrator may not grant *delete* access for users to prevent losing emails.

 On the list view it's possible to **drag & drop** emails into folders by dragging by a subject link (as of v7.3).